Verifiable Learning for Robust Tree Ensembles: Efficient Robustness Verification

-In this section we first review existing results regarding the robustness verification problem for single decision trees (Section~\ref{sec:one-tree}).
+We first review results regarding the robustness verification problem for single decision trees (Section~\ref{sec:one-tree}).
 We then generalize the result to $m$ trees by introducing \emph{large-spread} decision tree ensembles (Section~\ref{sec:many-tree}), which enable robustness verification in $O(N + m \log m)$ time.
 This is a major improvement over traditional decision tree ensembles, for which robustness verification is NP-complete~\cite{KantchelianTJ16}.